 Outsourcing logistics activities can also reduce the daily running costs; the most significant impact being the removal of transport operation costs and the reduction in staffing levels and associated costs.
 Reduction in operating costs, including the reduction in staffing levels, is clearly the most significant gain to be made by outsourcing to a 3PL.

 In addition, 3PLs can provide the additional skilled staff to introduce the supply chain processes required to grow the company internationally.
 In-house managers may have only worked in national supply chains.
-Further, as the use of tools and technology grows particularly within the context of operational logistics, so the requirement for managers with a higher level skills set becomes apparent.
+Further, as the use of tools and technology grows particularly within the context of operational logistics, so the requirement for managers with a higher-level skill set becomes apparent.

-Technology, legislation and other activities are significantly affected by a fast pace of change.
-A company that invests heavily in logistics IT for example is putting themselves at risk that the technology will very shortly become obsolete.
-It is possible, however, for a 3PL or service provider to spread some of the risk of this investment across all its clients.
+Technology, legislation, and other activities are significantly affected by a fast pace of change.
+A company that invests heavily in logistics IT, for example, is putting themselves at risk that the technology will very shortly become obsolete.
+It is possible, however, for a 3PL or service provider to spread some of the risks of this investment across all its clients.